YetAnotherNerd/whatlastgenre/README.md

 questions without much waiting time in between.

 Remove the cache file to reset the cache.
-If you only want to reset the cache for specific albums rerun with `-c` on this albums to ignore cache hits.
+If you only want to reset the cache for specific albums rerun with `-c` on these albums to ignore cache hits.
+(It will not read from cache with `-c`, but will still write results to cache for later runs without `-c`).
+You can use the cachecleaner util script to remove specific entries from cache.

 ### Examples